phuonganhdangamy/jsc370-project/README.md

 **Note:** Spotify API is subject to rate limits (development mode).
 Full data collection takes approximately 2–3 hours across all steps.
 Intermediate parquet and CSV checkpoints are saved throughout so the pipeline is resumable.

-If API credentials are not available, skip the data collection section of `midterm.qmd` and continue from the saved checkpoints in `data/`.
+If API credentials are not available, skip the data collection section of `data-collection.qmd` and continue from the saved checkpoints in `data/`.

 ---